-a.
-Any person who intentionally or unintentionally causes the breeding of any cat or dog, or allows any cat or dog available for breeding purposes,
+- a.
+Any person who intentionally or unintentionally causes the breeding of any eat or doganimal, or allows any eat or dog animal available for breeding purposes, - b.
+Any person who offers for sale, sells, trades, receives other compensation for or gives away any eat or doganimal, - c.
+And such person shall: - (1) Be in compliance with the City zoning laws. - (2) Not allow the birthing of more than one (1) litter per animal per year; and - (3) Furnish the Board of Public Works and Safety with information on the birth of each litter of dogs or cats animals as may be required to register that litter of dogs or catsanimals with the Board of Public Works and Safety, and to be assigned a litter number for each litter; and to use this litter number for all advertisements regarding sale, giveaway or relinquishment of animal(s); and - (4) Be required to register with the Board of Public Works and Safety the name, address, and telephone number of each buyer or new owner of any dog or eat animal sold or transferred within five (5) days after the date of such sale or transfer; and - (5) Transmit to the new owner or buyer the litter number of the animal acquired, and the breeder's license number in order that the new owner has assurance and proof that the animal was legally bred (bred by a licensed breeder); and - (6) Immunize all cats and dogs animals offered for sale, trade or other compensation or for free giveaway (except an animal taken to the Humane Shelter) against common disease; in the case of dogs, against canine distemper, adeno-virus parainfluenza, parvovirus, coronavirus, and leptospirosis, and in the case of cats, against feline rhinotracheitis, and panleucopenia; and

-- b.
-Any person who offers for sale, sells, trades, receives other compensation for or gives away any cat or dog, - c.
-And such person shall: - (1) Be in compliance with the City zoning laws. - (2) Not allow the birthing of more than one (1) litter per animal per year; and - (3) Furnish the Board of Public Works and Safety with information on the birth of each litter of dogs or cats as may be required to register that litter of dogs or cats with the Board of Public Works and Safety, and to be assigned a litter number for each litter; and to use this litter number for all advertisements regarding sale, giveaway or relinquishment of animal(s); and - (4) Be required to register with the Board of Public Works and Safety the name, address, and telephone number of each buyer or new owner of any dog or cat sold or transferred within five (5) days after the date of such sale or transfer; and - (5) Transmit to the new owner or buyer the litter number of the animal acquired, and the major breeder's license number in order that the new owner has assurance and proof that the animal was legally bred (bred by a licensed breeder); and - (6) Immunize all cats and dogs offered for sale, trade or other compensation or for free giveaway (except an animal taken to the Humane Shelter) against common disease; in the case of dogs, against canine distemper, adeno-virus parainfluenza, parvovirus, coronavirus, and leptospirosis, and in the case of cats, against feline rhinotracheitis, and panleucopenia; and - (7) Not offer a puppy or kitten under the age of eight (8) weeks for sale, trade, other compensation or for free giveaway, except a puppy or kitten or litters of them taken by ordinance enforcement authorities.
-Any fees incurred by ordinance enforcement authorities for animals taken to the Humane Shelter will be charged to the pet owner for all animal(s) taken; and - (8) Breeder must furnish warrant of health for each animal sold, traded or given away free for a period of not less than one week fifteen (15) days with recommendation to have animal examined by a licensed veterinarian.
+- (7) Not offer a puppy or kitten an animal under the age of eight (8) weeks for sale, trade, other compensation or for free giveaway, except a puppy or kitten an animal or litters of them animals taken by ordinance enforcement authorities.
+Any fees incurred by ordinance enforcement authorities for animals taken to the Humane Shelter will be charged to the pet owner for all animal(s) taken; and - (8) Breeder must furnish warrant of health for each animal sold, traded or given away free for a period of not less than fifteen (15) days with recommendation to have animal examined by a licensed veterinarian.
 (Gen. Ord.
-No. 25, 2001, As Amended, 3-14-02)
+No. 25, 2001, As Amended, 3-14-02; Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09)